Moira Zellner, Ph.D.

 Simulating the Process of Urban Social Exclusion (2014-present).
 In collaboration with Nebiyou Tilahun (PI, Urban Planning and Policy), Joe Persky (Economics), and Vonu Thakuriah (University of Glasgow).
 Funded by ESRC (EU) ($331,538).

 From farm-level management to governance of landscapes (2011-present).
 Climate, water and land use decisions in the plains of Southern South America.
 In collaboration with Universidad de Buenos Aires, Universidad de San Luis, Instituto Nacional del Agua, Asociación Argentina de Consorcios Regionales de Experimentación Agrícola (AACREA) (Argentina); Universidad Nacional de Asuncion (Paraguay); Universidad de la Republica, Instituto Nacional de Investigacion Agropecuaria (Uruguay); University of Miami, Manhattan College, Argonne National Lab (US).
-Funded by the Inter-American Institute for Global Change Research ($299,723), and by the National Science Foundation ($1,425,000).
+Funded by the Inter-American Institute for Global Change Research ($299,723), the National Science Foundation ($1,425,000), and UIC Provost and CUPPA Under-Represented Faculty Recruitment Program ($30,000).

 Author of “CoDMER v.
 1 and 2: Collective Decision-Making for Ecological Restoration.”
 University of Illinois at Chicago.
 Copyright 2012.